DangerAspect/siege/pages/edition-comparison.md

 ### Years, seasons, and the content release cycle

 There are four seasons in a year, and a new season comes out approximately every 3 months.
 2 operators are typically released per season.
-The Year 3 roadmap for Siege can be found on [the official Rainbow Six: Siege website](https://rainbow6.ubisoft.com/siege/en-us/game-info/roadmap.aspx).
+The current year roadmap for Siege can be found on [the official Rainbow Six: Siege website](https://rainbow6.ubisoft.com/siege/en-us/game-info/seasonpass.aspx).

 Year Passes are valid only for a year.
 The Year 4 Pass will expire 31 January 2020.